 The BA (Hons) Criminology and Social Policy degree aims to give students the opportunity to study the nature, causes, control and prevention of criminal behaviour, alongside an examination of how social policy is created and how it influences the way we live.

 This joint degree aims to offer students an introduction to the contemporary subjects of criminology and sociology.
-Teaching is informed by research and current social debate around issues of crime, justice and the social world.
+Teaching is informed by research and current social debate around issues of crime, justice and the society.

 Our BA (Hons) International Relations degree is an interdisciplinary programme which draws upon politics, economics, history, sociology, international law, geography and cultural studies to explore global issues such as conflict, global inequalities, sovereignty and human rights.